influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/administration/https_setup.md

 * `https-enabled` to `true`
 * `http-certificate` to `/etc/ssl/<signed-certificate-file>.crt` (or to `/etc/ssl/<bundled-certificate-file>.pem`)
 * `http-private-key` to `/etc/ssl/<private-key-file>.key` (or to `/etc/ssl/<bundled-certificate-file>.pem`)

-Be sure to uncomment the `[http]` section header in addition to uncommenting those three settings.

 ```
 [http]